Kanda Meatballs

 Central African kanda meatballs — ground meat bound with peanut paste, breadcrumbs, onion, and spices, shaped into balls and simmered in palm-oil tomato sauce.
 The celebration dish.

-Kanda meatballs are a celebration dish of the Central African Republic, the meat bound with peanut paste — a signature of the West-Central African groundnut tradition that runs through the region's cooking.
+Kanda meatballs are a celebration dish of the Central African Republic.
+In the classic version the ground meat is bound with roasted, finely ground squash/pumpkin seeds (graines de courge), which give the dish its signature nutty richness; a separate version, kanda ti nyma, is cooked with okra and peanut paste.
+Both belong to the West-Central African groundnut-and-oilseed tradition that runs through the region's cooking.

 Variations